thomasjpfan/scikit-learn-integration-testing/README.md

 `texasbbq.GitTarget` in the `switchboard.py`.
 Refer to [TexasBBQ](https://github.com/numba/texasbbq) for details.
 - Add an a new target in `azure-pipelines.yml` under `matrix`.
 - Update the `README.md` to reflect the current list of projets being tested.
+- Add library name to `.gitignore` to ignore folder when testing locally.
 - Submit a PR to Github.

 ## License